algorithmx51/Neural-Networking/request/currect tasks.md

 # Current Tasks for headless-neat.h

-Trying to develop a drawNet function using the terminal
+Trying to develop a drawNet function using the terminal as an output device

 --------------------------------------------------------